CAT and DOG: Improved Codes for Private Distributed Matrix Multiplication: Numerical Comparison

 \Cref{fig:bestschemeKisL} shows the scheme using fewest workers for $2 \leq K=L \leq 20$ and $2 \leq T \leq 20$.
 Results for $K\neq L$ can be found in \cref{fig:bestschemes_KneqL} in \ifarxiv \cref{app:supplementaryfigures}. \else \cite[\cref{app:supplementaryfigures}]{arxivversion}. \fi \gasprs, while it does outperform every other scheme (including \gaspr) \emph{individually} for some parameters, has not been observed to outperform all of them \emph{simultaneously}.
 The best $s$ for \gasprs is shown in \cref{fig:GASPrs_best_s_heatmap} in \ifarxiv \cref{app:supplementaryfigures}. \else \cite[\cref{app:supplementaryfigures}]{arxivversion}. \fi

 Heuristically, we observe that whenever $T$ is much smaller than $K$ and $L$, \catx uses the lowest number of workers.
 As $T$ increases, \dogrs is dominant.
 This regime includes $K=L=T$, when they are large.
 As $T$ further grows, \polegap uses the least number of workers when it is defined (i.e., $K$ or $L$ is even); otherwise, and when $T$ grows very large, \gaspr is the scheme using the fewest workers.
+Figure~\ref{fig:relimprovement} shows the relative number of workers saved by \dogrs and \gasprs over \gaspr.
+We observe that for $30 \leq K=L=T \leq 100$, both schemes save around $5\%$.